-This article originally appeared in the Access The World Magazine app.
+This article originally appeared in Access The World Magazine.

 Do you think you are creative?
 After spending years interviewing people, helping them write their stories, bio’s, blogs, and share their expertise with the world, it is obvious to me that everyone is creative and no two people create the same.
 I find it very strange that there are so many defined ideals of what successfully creating your life should look like, and all these “right ways” to get there.

 Everyone keeps looking outwards for the answer to creating their lives, but we don’t realise that we were born creating dynamically.
 We already know, it’s just that we don’t know that we know!

 As we grow up, we spend years unlearning our natural abilities of creation and squashing them inside limits, definitions, do’s and don'ts, musts and must nots, right and wrongs.
 And frankly, it sucks!

 For most of my life, I was creating dynamically, but I couldn't see it.
 I thought I was a total failure.
 You see, I had this picture of THE career, THE relationship, THE perfect amount of money (squillions, of course!) but I had discounted every ounce of creation in my life because it was not the “perfect picture” I had in my mind.

 I have since recognized the total fallacy of this “ideal” and how much clinging to it made me discount most of my creative capacities, most of the time.
 Here are key steps I took to flip that around and that have become som of my tops tips for anyone looking to create their own life in their unique way:

 Give up the “visions” of what your life should look like.